dikortis/LetsTalkETC/Episodes/Episode_11.md

-all know each other you're trying to detect communities report so this is a type of problem that amenable to our framework okay or okay yeah or also like if you have a network of roads you have points being the cities and you have edges being the roads and you want to
+all know each other you're trying to detect communities report so this is a type of problem that amenable to our framework okay or also like if you have a network of roads you have points being the cities and you have edges being the roads and you want to